How to Measure and Improve Schedule Compliance for Preventive Maintenance

-How do I measure schedule compliance for preventative maintenance?
+How do I improve schedule compliance for my preventive maintenance?

 The most common way to measure schedule compliance is by tracking your preventive maintenance jobs.
 PM tasks, like lubrication or replacing air filters, are set to reoccur at specific intervals.
 To track your schedule compliance, simply find out how many PMs you complete before their due date and compare those to the total scheduled.
 The formula would look like this: